TahomaSoft/GutenPrintTrackUpstream-and-LocalDev/doc/gutenprint-users-manual.md

 4.2) while odd numbers denoted unstable development releases.
 We were fortunate that Roger Leigh joined the project shortly after the Gimp-Print 4.0 release.
 Roger is a superb architect, and he quickly whipped the somewhat disorganized code base into shape.
 We spent most of 2001 cleaning up the code base, adding support for CUPS (by now, Mike Sweet had joined the project) and the nascent Foomatic metadata management project, improving the color generation and dithering code, and adding support for more printers.
 A lot of our work went into automatically generating the CUPS PPD files and Foomatic data; the project already supported about 200 printers with a large number of options, and writing all of this by hand would be tedious, error-prone, and unmaintainable.
 We spent most of the fall working on documentation, cleaning up bugs, and the like, and released Gimp-Print 4.2.0 in late November.

 Anticipating that the next major release of Gimp-Print would be a more extensive project, we decided to branch the 4.2 release, and work on the next release (which would be either 4.4 or 5.0, depending upon how extensive the changes would be) while also releasing updates to 4.2.
 This would allow us to fix bugs and add new printers and perhaps minor new capabilities for users wanting a stable Gimp-Print release while making much more radical changes in preparation for the next release.
 We started work on Gimp-Print 4.3 (the development series that would eventually mature into the next stable release series) around the beginning of 2002.

 The Gimp-Print 4.2 release proved to be far more successful than we ever imagined.
 First of all, it was wonderfully stable from the outset; it was to be over 4 months before we needed to release an update.
 We added one major new feature shortly after release, support for the new Ghostscript driver architecture based on HP\'s HPIJS driver.
 This driver architecture allowed drivers to be compiled independently of Ghostscript (previously drivers had to be compiled into Ghostscript, a somewhat daunting project for end users).
 We continued to add more printers, dither algorithms, and so forth, all without breaking compatibility with the initial 4.2.0 release.

 2002 was a very exciting year for Gimp-Print.
 Apple had released OS X for the Macintosh and was planning to rely on a lot of free/open source software for key functions of the OS.
 In particular from our standpoint, many vendors had not updated printer drivers for OS X, and many did not want to update their drivers for older printers.
 Since OS X had settled on CUPS as the core of its printing system from 10.2 on, and Gimp-Print had full support for CUPS, the fit was very obvious and Gimp-Print wound up becoming part of the OS X printing system.
 We were very busy that year preparing for release of Gimp-Print for OS X. This was done in 4.2.2, which we released almost 9 months after the initial 4.2.0 release (which says something about the stability of Gimp-Print 4.2).
 This release created a lot of excitement in the OS X world and for us, and we did three more releases in quick succession culminating with Gimp-Print 4.2.5 in early 2003.

 I was expecting that there would be one more release of Gimp-Print 4.2 that would primarily contain bug fixes and incremental support for new printers.
 By 2003, many of the printers being released had capabilities beyond what Gimp-Print 4.2 could support.
 I also expected that we would be ready to release Gimp-Print 4.4 or 5.0 within a year, so there wouldn\'t be a need for anything more.
 We released Gimp-Print 4.2.6 in early 2004.
 However, there were still some problems with that release, and we did one more release (4.2.7) in July 2004.
 This wound up being the final Gimp-Print 4.2 release.

-1. 1.
-1.  ### []{#anchor-5}Gimp-Print Becomes Gutenprint
+### Gimp-Print Becomes Gutenprint ###

 In the meantime, work on Gimp-Print 4.3 was progressing, albeit rather slowly.
 We wanted to support the newest generation printers with tiny droplets, very high resolutions, and extra colors, in addition to adding color management and the possibility of supporting many more printer capabilities beyond the fixed set offered in Gimp-Print 4.2.
 In part due to all of the maintenance work on 4.2, and in part due to the natural tendency of people to move on to other projects, we made only slow progress on Gimp-Print 4.3.
 It was clear that we weren\'t going to release a next generation of Gimp-Print in 2002 or early 2003 as we hoped.
 However, the success of Gimp-Print 4.2 took some of the pressure off, because 4.2 was proving to be highly maintainable.
 We wanted the next generation of Gimp-Print to be more than just another incremental advance.

 The core of the new parameter-based API, and hence of Gimp-Print 4.3, was in place by early 2003.
 By this time, 4.2 was slowing down, and work on our development tree was starting to pick up.
 We decided that the architectural and user experience changes were sufficient to name the next release 5.0, and I put together a plan for going to alpha in July and releasing 5.0 in November 2003.
 That was not to be.

 We were doing new releases of 4.3 for intrepid adventurers every few weeks, with extensive changes continuing, and it was only in December that we finally felt ready to move to 5.0 alpha, which we released in January 2004.
 Progress was slow; there were still quite a few API changes we felt we needed to make, and there were still serious quality problems with many printers.
 In addition, new printers were being shipped with additional inks that we couldn\'t handle very well.
 We also had to adapt to other changes, such as GIMP 2.0 based on GTK+ 2.0, which was not backward compatible with GTK+/GIMP 1.2.
 We released Gimp-Print 5.0 beta in June with many improvements, but there were still quite a few things on our release checklist that weren\'t done.

 Based on the popularity of Gimp-Print 4.2, we decided that it was very important that Gimp-Print 5.0 not interfere with the use of Gimp-Print 4.2.
 It was clear that the changes in 5.0 were too extensive to maintain compatibility in any useful way with 4.2, and a lot of people had incorporated 4.2 into their daily work, so we thought long and hard about how to make the CUPS and Foomatic interfaces not interfere with Gimp-Print 4.2.

 It also became apparent that our ties to the GIMP had all but vanished by this point.
 We had actually squeezed all of the GIMP-related code out into a very small stub that was actually smaller than the original GIMP plugin!
 Furthermore, the Gimp-Print name was causing a lot of confusion among users; OS X users in parrticular were referring to Gimp-Print as "Gimp".
 We settled on the name Gutenprint, and renamed the project in the fall of 2004.

 We were still in beta; progress was slow at this point, but we weren\'t satisfied with the results.
 We finally did our first release candidate in September 2005, over a year after we entered beta.
 We continued to move toward 5.0 release, but there was still a lot of cleanup work that needed to be done: printers needed to be retuned, PPD files needed to be validated, we needed to incorporate feedback from users that we only really started to get from the release candidates.
 There were a number of serious but subtle bugs with the CUPS and Foomatic interfaces that needed to be fixed in order to have a useful 5.0 public release.

 In April 2006 I attended my second printing summit, this one hosted by Lanier, and spent three days working with many key players in the Linux/UNIX printing world.
 This was very productive; I got a lot of useful feedback on various issues and was able to raise issues important to Gutenprint.
 We released the third release candidate in May 2006, with a tremendous number of bug fixes and improvements, and this finally felt like a real release candidate.
 We received extensive feedback from this release, and fixed other problems and made some other changes to improve quality.

 In Gutenprint 5.2, we accomplished many of our outstanding goals left over from Gutenprint 5.0, but not all.
 We\'ve rewritten the Postscript output driver, converted the data in the Epson driver to be data-driven, and much more.
 Unfortunately, Gutenprint 5.2 still does not offer true color management, but many of the hooks required are there.

-1. 1.  ## []{#anchor-6}Note to Packagers and Distributors
+## Note to Packagers and Distributors ##

 We recommend that all packagers of Gutenprint, such as Linux distribution vendors, read this manual carefully.
 There are important